inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/profiler.md

 ## Search profiling

-Search profiling intercepts trace logs from the OpenSearch or Elasticsearch Python client.
+Search profiling intercepts trace logs from the OpenSearch Python client.
 InvenioRDM defaults to `opensearchpy.trace`.

 Supported clients:

 - OpenSearch
 - Elasticsearch v7.x
 ## Troubleshooting

 - If the profiler menu does not appear, confirm `invenio-app-rdm[profiler]` is installed and that `flask-multiprofiler` imported successfully.